NickSchmitt/GA-Notes/README.md

 # Loops

+* **You are learning programming fundamentals, not just Javascript**
+* Control flow constructs exist in all industry-standard programming languages
 * Ability to do something repeatedly is very useful
 * There are three kinds of loops that matter to us:
   * **Condition**-controlled loops (while loop)